Create an Aura Component

 When your app is finished installing, you see a confirmation page and get an email to the address associated with your playground.

-- After the package installs, click and select Dreamhouse Lightning.
+- After the package installs, click the App Launcher and select Dreamhouse Lightning.

 - Click Data Import tab and then Initialize Sample Data.
 This imports data that you use within this project.